aquaflamingo/rlp-records/README.md

 # RLP Records
 ## (aka.
 The Audio Web)
-Alright so here's a pretty silly idea:
+Alright so here's a sort of grandiose idea:

 > A decentralized audio registry system which uses preexisting acoustic fingerprinting algorithms to generate an acoustic fingerprint for a given digital audio file's content and then writes that fingerprint and associated identifying data to a file stored within a public immutable and distributed file system that is linked to a non-fungible token within a separate immutable digital ledger.